-Responding to these challenges, Congress enacted the National AI Research Resource Task Force Act as part of the National Defense Authorization Act (NDAA) in January 2021.
-The Act forms part of the National Artificial Intelligence Initiative, which identifies further steps to increase research investments, set technical standards, and build a stronger AI workforce.
-The Act created a Task Force-the composition of which was announced on June 10, 2021 to study and plan for the implementation of a "National Artificial Intelligence Research Resource" (NAIRR), namely "a system that provides researchers and students across scientific fields and disciplines with access to compute resources, co-located with publicly available, artificial intelligence-ready government and non-government data sets."
-This research resource has also been referred to as the National Research Cloud (NRC) and was strongly endorsed by the NSCAI, which wrote that the NRC "will strengthen the foundation of American AI innovation by supporting more equitable growth of the field, expanding AI expertise across the country, and applying AI to a broader range of fields."
-19
+Responding to these challenges, Congress enacted the National AI Research Resource Task Force Act as part of the National Defense Authorization Act (NDAA) in January 2021.16 The Act forms part of the National Artificial Intelligence Initiative, which identifies further steps to increase research investments, set technical standards, and build a stronger AI workforce.
+The Act created a Task Force-the composition of which was announced on June 10, 202117-to study and plan for the implementation of a "National Artificial Intelligence Research Resource" (NAIRR), namely "a system that provides researchers and students across scientific The NRC directs more resources toward AI development in the public interest and helps ensure long-term leadership by the United States in the field by supporting the kind of pure, basic research that the private sector cannot undertake alone.

+fields and disciplines with access to compute resources, co-located with publicly available, artificial intelligence-ready government and non-government data sets."18 This research resource has also been referred to as the National Research Cloud (NRC) and was strongly endorsed by the NSCAI, which wrote that the NRC "will strengthen the foundation of American AI innovation by supporting more equitable growth of the field, expanding AI expertise across the country, and applying AI to a broader range of fields."19